abasb75/state-manager/package/README.md

 # @abasb75/state-manager
 `@abasb75/state-manager` is a great and best state manager tools for your javascript web applications.
-1. synct data between opened browser tabs.
+1. sync data between opened browser tabs when updating state.
 2. save data on `localstorage`
 3. great type hint for `state` or defined `action`
-4.

 # installation